-Health Services Manager Salary: Your 2024 Guide
+Health Services Manager Salary: Your 2025 Guide

 Written by Coursera Staff • Updated on

-Know more about the position of a health services manager, also called executive, or administrator—salary and all—to help you decide if it's right for you.
+Know more about the position of a health services manager, also called executive or administrator—salary and all—to help you decide if it’s right for you.

 [Featured Image]: Hospital Administrator, wearing a white lab coat and orange top, standing outside an office, preparing to meet with hospital employees.

-What does a health services manager do?
+What is a health services manager?

-As a health services manager, you would oversee the planning, coordination, and administration of health care services to patients and ensure that day-to-day operations run smoothly.
+As a health services manager, you oversee the planning, coordination, and administration of health care services to patients and ensure that day-to-day operations run smoothly.
 You might be responsible for an entire health care facility, a particular department, or a medical practice.
 As part of your job duties, you would work closely with medical personnel and keep abreast of changes in government regulations and laws regarding health care.
 You would also represent your employer at investor meetings and various public functions.

 Other names for health services managers